Game of skill

-A game of skill or game of wits is a game where the outcome is determined mainly by mental or physical skill, rather than chance.
+A game of skill is a game where the outcome is determined mainly by mental or physical skill, rather than chance.

 Alternatively, a game of chance is one where its outcome is strongly influenced by some randomizing device, such as dice, spinning tops, playing cards, roulette wheels, or numbered balls drawn from a container.

 While a game of chance may have some skill element to it, chance generally plays a greater role in determining its outcome.
 A game of skill may also have elements of chance, but skill plays a greater role in determining its outcome.

-Some commonly played games of skill include: collectible card games, contract bridge, backgammon and mahjong.
+Some commonly played games of skill and chance include: poker, collectible card games, contract bridge, backgammon and mahjong.

-However, most games of skill also involve a degree of chance, due to natural aspects of the environment, a randomizing device (such as dice, playing cards or a coin flip), or guessing due to incomplete information.
-Some games where skill is a component alongside gambling and strategy such as poker may involve the application of such methods as mathematical probability and game theory, bluffing, and other forms of psychological warfare.
+Most games of skill also involve a degree of chance, due to natural aspects of the environment, a randomizing device (such as dice, playing cards or a coin flip), or guessing due to incomplete information.
+For many games where skill is a component alongside chance, such as card games like poker but also some physical games, the skills needed to play the game well include the calculation of mathematical probabilities and the application of game theory.
+Game theory often leads to tactics such as bluffing and other forms of deception.

 Legal meaning

-The distinction between "chance" and "skill" has legal significance in countries where chance games are treated differently from skill games.
-The legal distinction is often vague and varies widely from one jurisdiction to the next.
+The distinction between "chance" and "skill" has important legal implications in countries where games of chance are treated differently from games of skill.
+For instance, games of chance (such as lotteries) are often more heavily regulated by the state, if not prohibited altogether, in order to protect consumers from addiction issues.
+However, the legal distinction between games of skill and games of chance is often vague, and varies widely from one jurisdiction to the next.

-In Germany, whether a game is considered of skill has legal implications with respect to whether money bets on the game's outcome are considered gambling or not.
+In Germany, whether a game is considered of skill has legal implications with respect to whether wagers on the game's outcome are considered gambling or not.
 For example, poker is legally considered a game of chance in Germany (thus only allowed in casinos), whereas a tournament of skat is considered a game of skill and competitions with money prizes are allowed.
-Alternatively, poker has been ruled by a New York judge as a game of skill rather than chance.